Ever since the start of the pandemic, people have been reporting coronavirus symptoms involving unusual sensory experiences.

-There’s no definitive explanation for these reports as of now, but it’s likely a patient’s immune response, including a high fever — rather than the virus itself — would cause such sensations, said Dr. Waleed Javaid, director of infection prevention and control at Mount Sinai Downtown in New York.
+There was no definitive explanation for these reports when TODAY first reported them in 2020.
+It’s likely a patient’s immune response — rather than the virus itself — would cause such sensations, said Dr. Waleed Javaid, director of infection prevention and control at Mount Sinai Downtown in New York.

 “There’s a widespread immune response that is happening.
-Our immune cells get activated so a lot of chemicals get released throughout our body and that can present or feel like there’s some fizzing,” Javaid told TODAY.
+Our immune cells get activated so a lot of chemicals get released throughout our body and that can present or feel like there’s some fizzing,” Javaid told TODAY at the time.

 “When our immune response is acting up, people can feel different sensations… I have heard of similar experiences in the past with other illnesses.”

 As 2022 began, researchers were at a very early stage of understanding these tremors and vibrations, Krumholz said.
 Most people who become infected with the new coronavirus don't go on to have these kind of sensations, he added.

 As for the cause, there are still no concrete answers but possible explanations include a residual infection that's "causing mischief" and somehow affecting the nervous system, Krumholz noted.

 "The body's exuberant response to the virus has never stopped in some of these people and it's sort of essentially friendly fire," he said.